erdo/android-architecture/README.md

 * AddEditTask - Used to create or edit tasks.
 * Statistics - Displays statistics related to tasks.

-In this version of the app, as well as other versions based on it, each screen is implemented using the following classes and interfaces:
+In this version of the app...
+WIP below to do,

+each screen is implemented using the following classes and interfaces:

 * A contract class which defines the connection between the view and the presenter.
 * An [Activity](https://developer.android.com/reference/android/app/Activity.html) which creates fragments and presenters.